Lev0n82/TestDriverMCP/README.md

 ### Is it safe to test sensitive data?

 Yes.
-TestDriver supports variable obfuscation, secure containers, and test data management features to protect sensitive information.
+GRACE supports variable obfuscation, secure containers, and test data management features to protect sensitive information.

 ---